What is a Compiler?

 The compiling process includes basic translation mechanisms and error detection.
-Compiler process goes through lexical, syntax, and semantic analysis at the front end, and code generation and optimization at a back-end.
+The compiler process goes through lexical, syntax, and semantic analysis at the front end and code generation and optimization at the back-end.

 - Speed of compilation

 - Preserve the correct the meaning of the code

 - The speed of the target code

 - Recognize legal and illegal program constructs

 Following are the different types of Compiler:

 - Multipass Compilers